 About the author: Cal Newport is a computer science professor at Georgetown University and the owner of the Study Hacks blog.
-He has written six books, the most recent of which Digital Minimalism: Choosing a Focused Life in a Noisy World was released this year.
+He has written six books for small business owners, the most recent of which Digital Minimalism: Choosing a Focused Life in a Noisy World was released this year.

 What you’ll gain from reading this book: As well as an understanding of the difference between deep work and shallow work, Newport details how you can nurture the skills required for deep work.
 Core to this are four rules: work deeply, embrace boredom, quit social media, and drain the shallows.

 Standout section: Newport suggests a number of actionable ways you can work deeply.
 One of these is “Roosevelt dashes.”
 To do this, Newport suggests setting a timer that pushes you to complete a task in far less time than you’d normally spend on the task.
 This should result in you tackling the task with greater intensity than you would normally.

 Who should read it: Anyone whose work requires great concentration could benefit from reading this book.
 Freelancers or those working in creative industries may benefit.
 Small business owners who need to spend most of their time interacting with clients or customers may not get quite as much use from the ideas.

 By Randall Stross